bigmlcom/python/docs/index.rst

 Local Linear Regression Predictions
 -----------------------------------

-Using the local linear regression object, you can predict the prediction for an input data set:
+Using the local ``LinearRegression`` class, you can predict the prediction for an input data set:

 .. code-block:: python